 Skip to main content

-Extension performance regressions tend to come from a short list of places: service worker cold-starts, heavy content-script injection work, oversized UI bundles, and media-heavy web-accessible resources.
-The checklists below map each regression type to a concrete fix.
+Performance regressions in your extension come from a short list of places.
+The most common are service worker cold-starts (initial startup delays), heavy content-script injection, oversized UI bundles, and media-heavy web-accessible resources.
+The checklists below map each type to a concrete fix.

 Performance optimization capabilities